 Foreign Direct Investments can also be divided into another two types – inward FDI and outward FDI.

 Inward FDI is invested in the local resources.
 And outward Foreign Direct Investment is defined as the investments made abroad that are thoroughly backed by the government.

 There are a series of factors that ensure that a foreign investor or an organization would be interested to invest in the business of another country.
 Let’s have a quick look at these factors –

 - Open Economy: The first prerequisite of whether a foreign investor would be interested to invest in a business of another country is the type of economy the country runs.
 If it’s a closed economy, it would be difficult for any foreign investor to invest in another business in the country.
 Foreign direct investments are made when the country has an open economy and the country has openness toward growth.

-- Above-Average Growth Scenarios: The foreign investors won’t be interested in a mature or saturated market.
+- Above-Average Growth Scenarios: foreign investors won’t be interested in a mature or saturated marketSaturated MarketMarket Saturation is a situation where the products and services of a company are no longer in a heavy demand.
+This could happen either because of the diminishing level of quality or changing market trends..
 If a country is developing or developed but has room for above-average growth, the foreign direct investment would be made.
-Precisely, the businesses and the individuals that would like to make the FDI needs to see whether they have any growth prospects in near future in a different country or not.
+Precisely, the businesses and the individuals that would like to make the FDI needs to see whether they have any growth prospects in the near future in a different country or not.
 If there’s no growth prospect, why would anyone be interested?

 - Skilled Workforce: If we take the example of McDonald, we would be able to say that to expand to the developing country like India, they need a skilled workforce.
 The skilled workforce would be teachable; they should be having the basic skills of communication, technical expertise (if required), and the ability to learn.
 Without a skilled workforce, FDI won’t be able to create any value.